Yelena Belova: Fictional character biography

 At some point, Romanova assumes Belova's identity on behalf of Nick Fury and works with a vigilante group named the Vanguard.
 During the Dark Reign event, she joins Norman Osborn's incarnation of the Thunderbolts.
 Osborn reveals to Scourge that he has the real body of Belova in stasis, warning her that she could be his replacement on the team.
 Belova is later freed by A.I.M. who elect her as a member on their High Council alongside Andrew Forson, Graviton, Mentallo, Superia, and an undercover Taskmaster.
 S.H.I.E.L.D. soon targets A.I.M. and deploys agents Romanova, Hawkeye and Mockingbird to execute Forson.
 Belova attacks Romanova but is later shot by an A.I.M. agent after being mistaken for Mockingbird.

-After the events of Secret Empire, Belova was revived in a clone body and assumed the Black Widow identity once again in Romanova's honor (whom she believes is dead).
+After the events of Secret Empire, Belova was revived in a clone body and assumed the Black Widow identity once again in Romanova's honor (who she believes is dead).
 She travels around the world to destroy Hydra's remnants, attracting the attention of Hawkeye and the Winter Soldier.
 Belova later assumed the White Widow monika.
 She is recruited as a member of the Winter Soldier's Thunderbolts team alongside Romanova, Valentina de Fontaine, Sharon Carter, Red Guardian, U.S. Agent and Shang-Chi, who were assembled to take down the real Red Skull.